 Rhinos have very poor eyesight.
 However, they have an excellent sense of smell and hearing.

-Rhino females are very nurturing, protective mothers that take great care of their baby.
+Rhino females are very nurturing, protective mothers who take great care of their babies.
 They are pregnant for about 18 months, after which only one calf is born.
 The calf then stays with its mother for about two to three years.

 The white rhino is the second-largest animal after the elephant.
 It can weigh over 3,500kg.